iq-motion-control/iq-module-communication-doc/docs/tutorials/flight_controller_telemetry_tutorial.rst

 DroneCAN Telemetry
 ******************
 First, follow the steps in the :ref:`tutorial for integrating a Vertiq module using DroneCAN with a PX4 flight controller <dronecan_fc_tutorial>`.
 After that tutorial, you should be able to control your module from the flight controller using DroneCAN.
-After completing that set up, no additional configuration of the flight controller is required for it to receive ESC telemetry.
+After configuration, no additional set up of the flight controller is required for it to receive ESC telemetry.
 As covered in the :ref:`ESC Telemetry <telemetry_dronecan>` section of the Feature Reference Manual, Vertiq modules constantly broadcast ESC telemetry messages on the DroneCAN bus when they are connected, and PX4 flight controllers are able to accept those messages.